 Perfusion fluid (0.85% NaCl and 0.75% sodium citrate)

-· Before dissection, moisten the fur with warm water or 70% ethanol, to reduce the amount of hair that collects in the perfusate.
+- Before dissection, moisten the fur with warm water, to reduce the amount of hair that collects in the perfusate.

-· Insert the 21 gauge needle (fitted to the end of the silicone tubing) into the descending aorta.
+- Insert the 21-gauge needle (fitted to the end of the silicone tubing) into the Left ventricle.

-· When adult worms are located in the mesenteries, they can be recovered by opening the mesentery vein wall with fine forceps and gently removing them through the opening.
+- When adult worms are in the mesenteries, they can be recovered by opening the large intestine (U-sharp fold) with fine forceps and gently removing the fat tissue section through the opening.
 Most worms can be recovered by this procedure without breaking them.

 - To minimize the impact of damage to the worms from dissecting the large intestine, hold the fine forceps and pull out the small fat tissue from the base of the intestine wall.
 Place the tissue in a petri dish with perfusion fluid or cell culture medium Some of the worms will migrate from the tissue to the fluid overtime.